 Throughout her time at NAU, Marvol has had a positive experience with her academic mentors.
 Marvol said one of her advisors, Alison Mercado, was the cheerleader she needed to get her to the end of her undergraduate degree.
 Mercado explained her advising philosophy is to be a reliable resource for students as they progress through their degrees.
 Because of her positive experience with advisors and mentors, Marvol hopes to mentor others as she continues her education.

-Marvol is pursuing a Master’s in Organizational Leadership and expects to be able to use the knowledge she gains from the degree in her career.
+Marvol is pursuing a Master’s in Organizational Leadership and expects to use the knowledge she gains from the degree in her career.
 “I’m the National President of the Ladies Professional Golf Association, and have found my classwork in Public Administration extremely helpful as I lead teams and sit on two non-profit boards in the golf world,” Marvol said.
 “I have more years left in my term and I’m looking forward to learning how to be a more effective leader in my organization.”